semsethy/Meal-Planner/README.md

 # 🍽️ Meal Planner App

-A modern SwiftUI-based iOS application that helps users plan their meals, organize recipes, schedule meal times, and track their eating habits daily and weekly.
+A modern UIKit-based iOS application that helps users plan their meals, organize recipes, schedule meal times, and track their eating habits daily and weekly.
 Designed with a clean interface, Firebase integration, and full dark mode support.

 ## 📱 Features